arktypeio/arktype/.github/ISSUE_TEMPLATE/bug_report.md

 ### 🧩 Context

 - ArkType version:
--   TypeScript version (4.8+):
+- TypeScript version (4.8, 4.9, or 5.0):
 - Other context you think may be relevant (Node version, OS, etc.):

 ### 🧑‍💻 Repro